karlroberts/karlroberts.github.io/source/_posts/2016-01-14-using-javascript-in-octopress.markdown

 comments: true
 published: true
 categories:
-- octopress
+- Octopress
-- javascript
+- JavaScript
 - D3
 ---

-I intend to write a series of blogs on Javascript.
+I intend to write a series of blogs on JavaScript.
 It occurred to me that the blog should be able to demonstrate the JS code to make it more accessible.
-K
+OK
-So first things first I need to gry Octopress (my blogging framework) to use my JavaScript.
+So, first things first, I need to get Octopress (my blogging framework) to use my JavaScript.

-This blog intends to catalog how I got my JS examples into the blog. <!--more-->
+This blog intends to catalogue how I got my JS examples into the blog. <!--more-->

 What do I need? ...

 I need to add a `script` tag in the blog post to include the JavaScript.

-luckily the Octopress markdown syntax that blogs are written in allows pure html, so I can simply add the script tags eg. Here is how to use D3 to generate an SVG
+Luckily the Octopress markdown syntax that blogs are written in allows pure html, so I can simply add the script tags e.g. Here is how to use D3 to generate an SVG

 {% codeblock lang:html %}
 <div id="rect1" class="chart"></div>